 Erickson Living is uniquely positioned to expand its’ market position as the leading developer and manager of continuing care retirement communities in the US.
-As our company continues to grow will are looking to hire an Associate Director of Continuing Care at our Ann's Choice Continuing Care Retirement Community located in Warminster, PA, with the expectation that they will eventually be promoted into a Director of Continuing Care position at a community within the Erickson Family.
-This Associate Director of Continuing Care position is open due to a promotion and succession planning.
+As our company continues to grow will are looking to hire an Associate Director of Continuing Care at our Lantern Hill Continuing Care Retirement Community located in New Providence, NJ, with the expectation that they will eventually be promoted into a Director of Continuing Care position at a community within the Erickson Family.

 The main responsibilities for this position will be to provide the highest quality of resident services and care, within budgetary guidelines, while meeting, or exceeding community quality and service standards.

 The Associate Director of Continuing Care Job Responsibilities:

 - Manages occupancy development of Continuing Care; actively markets the continuum of care by networking in the community with residents, families, discharge planners, social service workers, local business organizations and other referral sources.

 - Directs and evaluates all operations and staff function, i.e., nursing, dining services, continuing care admissions, building maintenance services, housekeeping, laundry, administration, resident services and therapeutic recreation.